 So, how do you decide on the best drumming groves?
 In my experience, this is a very critical question than one must answer.

-There has been debate among drummers on these issues glove use in drumming.
+There has been debate among players on these issues glove use in drumming.
 Some say drumming gloves are a necessary accessory.
 While the purist believes gloves have no value.
 So, it is all about your stand.

 One thing is certain; gloves have become very important.
 For this reason, there are so many products on the market.